-The bank's long-term foreign-currency deposit rating is capped by the foreign-currency deposit ceiling of Ba2.
-CdM's long-term deposit ratings (local and foreign currency) have a stable outlook.
-The bank also carries national scale local-currency deposit ratings of Aa1.ma/MA-1, and national scale foreign-currency deposit ratings of Aa3.ma/MA-1.
+CdM's long-term deposit ratings have a stable outlook.
+The bank also carries national scale local and foreign currency deposit ratings of Aa1.ma/MA-1.

-Rating Scorecard - Key financial ratios
+Exhibit 1 Rating Scorecard - Key financial ratios

 The problem loan and profitability ratios are the weaker of the average three-year ratios and the latest reported ratios.
 The capital ratio is the latest reported figure.
 The funding structure and liquid asset ratios are the latest year-end figures.
 Source: Moody's Financial Metrics